Schwifty101/Schwifty101/README.md

 - **Full-Stack Development**: Building seamless and dynamic web applications using the MERN stack.
 - **Artificial Intelligence & Machine Learning**: Exploring cutting-edge AI solutions and working towards a future in automation and intelligent systems.
-- **Data Structures & Algorithms**: Visualizing and solving complex problems through efficient code.
+- **Data Structures & Algorithms**: Visualising and solving complex problems through efficient code.
 - **Project Management**: Leading and organising tech projects with a strategic mindset.

 ## 🌱 Currently Learning

 - **Advanced React Development**: Building scalable applications using advanced state management tools like Redux and Context API, while optimising performance with React Server Components.
-- **Backend Optimisation**: Enhancing bacBackend Optimisation using Node.js, Express, and advanced database techniques with MongoDB and PostgreSQL.
+- **Backend Optimisation**: Enhancing backend using Node.js, Express, and advanced database techniques with Mongodb and Postgresql.
--I and Machine Learning*: ExploreTensorFlow and PyTorch to create innovative automation and intelligent systems solutions.
+- **Machine Learning**: Explore TensorFlow and PyTorch to create innovative automation and intelligent systems solutions.
 - **Cloud and DevOps**: Implementing CI/CD pipelines, Docker containerisation, and deploying applications on AWS and Vercel for streamlined workflows.